 When processing an e-TA or travel reimbursement, please note under itemized estimate of cost–the per-diems for your travel may be viewed by clicking on the link.
 Please make sure you are within the per-diem for your travel.

 The mileage reimbursement rate is currently $0.545 per mile (as of January 1, 2018).
 This rate is set by Travel & Encumbrances based on directive from the Internal Revenue Service.
 Per UGA policy the employee will be reimbursed at $0.18 (as of January 1, 2018) for use of personal vehicle if a state vehicle was available.
-Due to budget constraints all employees must request use of state vehicles assigned to the College of Pharmacy using the Vehicle Reservations page before deciding to use their personal vehicle.
-Depending on the availability of vehicle the Business Office will e-mail an approval or disapproval.
-Please refer to the Vehicle Policies and Procedures page for more details (scroll down to the Vehicle Reservations drop-down below).
+Due to budget constraints all employees must request use of state vehicles assigned to the College of Pharmacy using Booked, the College of Pharmacy vehicle reservation system, before deciding to use their personal vehicle.
+Depending on the availability of the vehicle the Business Office will e-mail an approval or disapproval.
+Please refer to the Vehicle Policies and Procedures section below for more details (scroll down to the Vehicle Reservations drop-down below).

 UGA policy says that employees planning to undertake International travel must have their travel authority approved by the Office of International Education (OIE).

 Based on IRS rules, UGA Travel policy follows an accountable plan for travel reimbursement.
 Therefore, UGA requires its employees and others to settle accounts and claim re-imbursement within 45 days of return from your trip.
 The employee must provide justification if the delay is more than 45 days.

 On return the traveler must complete a Travel Expense Statement and submit to the Department to process an e-check request.
 Please use your UGA MYID to log into this form.